TimPushkin/netter/README.md

 This layout has the following parameters:

-- **Repulsion** (a non-negative decimal number) - it is proportional to the radius of the circle.
+- **Repulsion** (non-negative decimal number) - it is proportional to the radius of the circle.
 The greater the repulsion, the wider is the circle.

 ### ForceAtlas2